 04. Monkey Wrenches

 Deal 2 Monkey Wrench Cards face down to each player.
 Each player reads their own cards – but don’t tell anyone else what they say.

-After you play a Monkey Wrench, discard it to the bottom of the monkey wrench pile and pick a new card.
+After playing a Monkey Wrench, discard it to the bottom of the pile and pick a new card.
 You should always have 2 Monkey Wrench Cards in your hand.

-On a player’s turn, before they pick an Encounter Card, they have the option to exchange 1 (only 1!) of their Monkey Wrench Cards and can play it right away.
+On a player’s turn, before they pick an Encounter Card, they can exchange 1 (only 1!) of their Monkey Wrench Cards and can play it right away.